Skip to primary navigation Skip to content Skip to footer

 A post shared by Urban Hawker (@urbanhawker)

-Artists & Fleas at Chelsea Market
+Artists & Fleas: Chelsea Market & Williamsburg

 Artists & Fleas opened permanently inside Chelsea Market in April 2014 following a series of pop-up markets designed to bring the best of independent Brooklyn art, design, fashion, vintage and more in a dynamic marketplace setting open seven days a week.
 More than 30 individual sellers bring their merch and wares for a daily dose of show-and-sell in an environment that is uniquely created and curated to offer an alternative to the traditional retail experience.
 New sellers arrive every other week making Artists & Fleas at Chelsea Market a place to consistently discover new, emerging talent and creativity.
-ADDITIONAL ARTISTS & FLEAS LOCATIONS IN WILLIAMSBURG & SOHO!
+ADDITIONAL ARTISTS & FLEAS LOCATION IN WILLIAMSBURG!

 a group of people shopping at an outdoor flea marke